dsuguy2007/qbo-pco-sync/README.md

    - Login, connect QuickBooks, and verify PCO configuration.

 8) **Webhooks & scheduling**
-   - Add `webhook_secret` to `config/config.php`; set the same value as the PCO webhook `authenticity_secret`.
+   - Add per-event `webhook_secrets` to `config/config.php`; set them to the PCO webhook `authenticity_secret` values.
-   - Point PCO webhooks to `public/pco-webhook.php`; it verifies the `X-PCO-Webhooks-Authenticity` HMAC header and routes batch commits and donation completions.
+   - Point PCO webhooks to `public/pco-webhook.php`; it verifies the `X-PCO-Webhooks-Authenticity` HMAC header (using any configured secret) and routes batch commits and donation completions.
    - Webhooks do not currently cover Registrations; schedule `run-registrations-sync.php?webhook_secret=YOUR_SECRET` via cron/task runner to pull recent Registrations payments.

 ## Usage highlights